ChrstphrHll/npc_gen/students/Avaery Klaern.md

   int: 14
   str: 17
   wis: 11
-track: Exploration
-trait: I get bitter if I'm not the center of attention.
-trait1: Silent
-trait2: Unimaginative
 year: 1
+guild: Jettenia
+partyID: 66
 ---
 # Avaery Klaern
 ---
 ### Description
 - 1st year Halfling Barbarian in Jettenia
-- wavy platinum hair that's loose around the shoulders, Green eyes, and Fair skin
+- wavy platinum hair that's loose around the shoulders, Pale Brown eyes, and Fair skin
 - Is Silent and Unimaginative, and has Cooperation as their ideal

 ### Organizations